 - Students complete the Student Information Form.
 Parents/Legal Guardians complete the Parent/Legal Guardian Information Form and Consent to Release Information Form.

 - School Principal completes the Recommendation Form and returns all forms and student information to HCC.
-This step should be completed by the end of May 2017.
+This step should be completed by March 1.

-Rising 6th-9th graders will be required to participate in two bridge program meetings during the 2017-18 school year, exact dates and location TBD.
+Rising 6th-9th graders will be required to participate in one bridge program during the school year, exact dates and location TBD.
 Rising 6th-9th graders will receive details from HCC about these meetings in the fall.